jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

                 System.Console.WriteLine("Exception choosing file: " + ex.ToString());
             }

+### Methods

+#### `async Task<FileData> PickFile(string[] allowedTypes = null)`

+Starts file picking and returns file data for picked file.
+File types can be specified in order to limit files that can be selected.
+Note that this method may throw exceptions that occured during file picking.

+Parameter `allowedTypes`:
+Specifies one or multiple allowed types.
+When null, all file types can be selected while picking.

+On Android you can specify one or more MIME types, e.g. "image/png"; also wild card characters can be used, e.g. "image/*".

+On iOS you can specify UTType constants, e.g. UTType.Image.

 ### Data structures

 The returned `FileData` object contains multiple properties that can be accessed: